 Why do Insurance Companies Write Off Cars?

-The decision to declare a vehicle a “write-off” is based on many factors, including safety risks and whether the repair costs more than the car’s current market value; then, the vehicle is declared a total loss.
+The decision to declare a vehicle a “write-off” is based on several factors, including safety risks, the extent of damage, and whether the repair costs exceed the car’s current market value.
+In such cases, the vehicle is declared a total loss.

 If My Car Is Written Off, How Much Will I Get?